Sparse hypergraphs: new bounds and constructions: Rainbow cycles and solution-free sets

 \subsection{Rainbow cycles}

-An $r$-uniform hypergraph $\ma{H}$ is $r$-partite if its vertex set $V(\ma{H})$ can be colored in $r$ colors in such a way that no edge of $\ma{H}$ contains two vertices of the same color.
+An $r$-graph $\ma{H}$ is {\it $r$-partite} if its vertex set $V(\ma{H})$ can be colored in $r$ colors in such a way that no edge of $\ma{H}$ contains two vertices of the same color.
 In such a coloring, the color classes of $V(\ma{H})$, i.e., the sets of all vertices of the same color, are called vertex parts of $\ma{H}$.
 We use $V_1,\ldots,V_r$ to denote the $r$ color classes of $V(\ma{H})$.
-Then $V(\ma{H})$ is a disjoint union of the $V_i$'s and for every $A\in\ma{H}$, $|A\cap V_i|=1$ holds for each $1\le i\le r$.
-We will always use a table with $r$ rows to represent an $r$-partite hypergraph, where the rows represent the vertex parts and the columns represent the edges.
-For a column indexed by $A\in\ma{H}$ and integers $1\le i\le r$, the symbol in row $i$ and column $A$ is just $A\cap V_i$.
+Then $V(\ma{H})$ is a disjoint union of the $V_i$'s and $|A\cap V_i|=1$ for every $A\in\ma{H}$ and $1\le i\le r$.
+It will be convenient to use a table with $r$ rows to represent an $r$-partite $r$-graph, where the rows represent the vertex parts and the columns represent the edges.
+For an integer $1\le i\le r$ and a column $A\in\ma{H}$, the symbol in row $i$ and column $A$ is simply $A\cap V_i$.

-We will use the definition of hypergraph cycles introduced by Berge \cite{hypercycle2}, \cite{hypercycle1}.
-For $k\ge2$, a cycle (of length $k$) in a hypergraph $\ma{H}$ is an alternating sequence of vertices and edges of the form $v_1,A_1,v_2,A_2,\ldots,v_k,A_k,v_1$ such that
+Next, we introduce the hypergraph cycles introduced by Berge \cite{hypercycle2,hypercycle1}.
+For $k\ge2$, a $k$-cycle in a hypergraph $\ma{H}$ is an alternating sequence of vertices and edges of the form $v_1,A_1,v_2,A_2,\ldots,v_k,A_k,v_1$ such that

-\begin{itemize} \item [(a)]$v_1,v_2,\ldots,v_k$ are distinct vertices of $\ma{H}$, \item [(b)]$A_1,A_2,\ldots,A_k$ are distinct edges of $\ma{H}$, \item [(c)]$v_i,v_{i+1}\in A_i$ for $1\le i\le k-1$ and $v_k,v_1\in E_k$. \end{itemize}
+\begin{itemize} \item [(a)]$v_1,v_2,\ldots,v_k$ are distinct vertices of $\ma{H}$, \item [(b)]$A_1,A_2,\ldots,A_k$ are distinct edges of $\ma{H}$, \item [(c)]$v_i,v_{i+1}\in A_i$ for $1\le i\le k-1$ and $v_k,v_1\in A_k$. \end{itemize}